 Another great thing about 750 words is that you don’t have to engage with it solo.
 You can start your journey with a friend, following each other for accountability.
 There’s also the wider community taking part in monthly challenges and longer streaks.

-As you practise, you’re building up a body of content.
+As you practice, you’re building up a body of content.
 You can go back to it, pick out pieces for editing and publishing in the format of your choice.

 All in all, it’s a great piece of software if you’re self-motivated.
 I used it in this way for a year or so.
 I now use it for journaling and to get me back on track when I need it.